dadi/publish/CONTRIBUTING.md

 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit might **Fix** or **Close**.

-**Breaking Changes** should start with the words `BREAKING CHANGE:` followed by a space or two newlines.
+**Breaking changes** should start with the words `BREAKING CHANGE:` followed by a space or two newlines.
 The rest of the commit message is then used for this.

 **Autoclose issues and pull requests**